ibm-cloud-docs/containers/cs_istio.md

 * Ensure that you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}.
 * [Create a standard Kubernetes version 1.16 or later cluster with at least 3 worker nodes that each have 4 cores and 16 GB memory (`b3c.4x16`) or more](/docs/containers?topic=containers-clusters#clusters_ui).
 To use an existing cluster, you must update both the [cluster master to version 1.16](/docs/containers?topic=containers-update#master) and the [worker nodes to version 1.16](/docs/containers?topic=containers-update#worker_node).
 * If you use an existing cluster and you previously installed Istio in the cluster by using the IBM Helm chart or through another method, [clean up that Istio installation](#istio_uninstall_other).
-* In multizone clusters, ensure that you enable a [Virtual Router Function (VRF)](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account.
+* Classic multizone clusters: Ensure that you enable a [Virtual Router Function (VRF)](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#benefits-of-moving-to-vrf).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 **To use the {{site.data.keyword.cloud_notm}} console:**